In this article:

-In the Application Security section of your scorecard, if there are issues detected regarding the lack of presence of a Content Security Policy (CSP), these will appear as High Security issues.
+In the Application Security section of your scorecard, if there are issues detected regarding the lack of presence of a Content Security Policy (CSP), these will appear as High Severity issues.
 When SecurityScorecard reports on these findings, we are detecting the finding against the "Final URL" in the redirect chain.

-Having a CSP in place has been shown to be a good step to prevent Cross Site Scripting Attacks.
+Having a CSP in place has been shown to be a good step to prevent Cross-Site Scripting Attacks.

 The purpose of this article is to provide some insight on methods of independently validating this finding.

 - Confirm the domain URL that you would like to validate.

 - Navigate to https://cspvalidator.org/ in any browser.
 This validator will check against response headers and meta tags.